Skip to main content

 Loading data

-For this tutorial we'll use some stub test data which exists in the NautilusTrader repository (this data is also used by the automated test suite to test the correctness of the platform).
+For this tutorial we use stub test data from the NautilusTrader repository (the automated test suite also uses this data to verify platform correctness).

-Firstly, instantiate a data provider which we can use to read raw CSV trade tick data into memory as a pd.DataFrame.
-We then need to initialize the instrument which matches the data, in this case the ETHUSDT spot cryptocurrency pair for Binance.
-We'll use this instrument for the remainder of this backtest run.
+First, instantiate a data provider to read raw CSV trade tick data into memory as a pd.DataFrame.
+Next, initialize the instrument that matches the data (in this case the ETHUSDT spot cryptocurrency pair for Binance) and reuse it for the remainder of the backtest run.

-Next, we need to wrangle this data into a list of Nautilus TradeTick objects, which can we later add to the BacktestEngine.
+Then wrangle the data into a list of Nautilus TradeTick objects so you can add them to the BacktestEngine.

 # Load stub test data